87Steven-Hsu/87Steven-Hsu/README.md

 I can program in IDL, Matlab, and Python, and using python and Matlab as resent work.

-I have more than 4 plus year of data analysis and visualization experiences
+With more than 4 plus year of data analysis and visualization experiences.

 If you want to contact with me, please e-mail me via this adress: yces30102@yahoo.com.tw